2016-fantasy/presidential-frontend/docs/design.md

 Themes are like simulations.
 The creation of their owners and players.
 It would probably be fun (and has been successfully done in other areas) to role-play at least what are perceived to be real-world roles.
 For example, you may play in a billionaire political hedge fund league where you and your fellow players "invest" (points, in-game currency, whatever) in various candidates and receive awards based on how well your candidates do with regard to various metrics defined by the league/fund.
 Another example might be a leauge of political strategists, lobbiests, or other ilk that is only seeking victory through complete domination.
 I don't think we want to get too far into the details of simulating all of these scenarios, but having some support to at least allow leagues to role-play it could be fun and entertaining.

+## Data Displays

+When possible, any data display (ie. list) should allow the user to filter, slice, aggregate, group, etc. across any dimensions that make sense.

+### Examples

+When displaying a list of candidates (eg. in the current league creation prototype), allow the user to filter by party, sort by campaign contributions, or other dimensions of interest.

+To implement this, we may want to develop generic data visualization components that can be used and customized across the application.